GaetanKarst/Payroll-Calculation-Program/README.md

 1. Month and Year of the payroll (error massage handled in case of incorrect input format)
 2. The hours each employee worked during the month
 3. Give a brief summary in the console, so that the user can have a first overview of the final payroll
-4. Once the user input worked hours for each employee, a separate payslip (.txt file) for each employee is generated in the bin folder.
+4. Once the user has input worked hours for each employee, a separate payslip (.txt file) for each employee is generated in the bin folder.

 The program in detail: